appsngen/grunt-appsngen-widget-generator/README.md

 Appsngen widget description.

-#### options.datasources
-Type: `Array`
-Default value: will be received from `datasources` property in `bower.json`, any passed value will have higher priority

-List of used datasources in widget.

-#### options.categories
-Type: `Array`
-Default value: will be received from `categories` property in  `bower.json`, any passed value will have higher priority

-List of categories to which widget belongs.

-#### options.tags
-Type: `Array`
-Default value: will be received from `tags` property in `bower.json`, any passed value will have higher priority

-List of tags for search.

 #### options.supportedDimensions
 Type: `Array`
 Default value: will be received from `supportedDimensions` property in `bower.json`, any passed value will have higher priority

 List of supported dimensions (`SMALL`, `MEDIUM`, `LARGE`).

-#### options.supportedBrowsers
+#### options.datasources
 Type: `Array`
-Default value: will be received from `supportedBrowsers` property in `bower.json`, any passed value will have higher priority
+Default value: will be received from `datasources` property in `bower.json`, any passed value will have higher priority

-List of supported browsers.
+List of used datasources in widget.

 #### options.icon
 Type: `Path`